Trusted-Execution/.github/profile/ask_an_expert.md

 - What's the deak with ME and TX?
 Why did Intel drop support fo ME?
 It's a powerful feature.
 Is there a way to enable it?
 - Enclave sizes must be a power of 2, do you foresee that as an issue if SGX scales up?
+- Establishing a Commercial Agreement:
+  -- How hard is it to establish a Commercial Agreement?
+  -- Can academics do it?
+  -- Can an ordinary developer do it?
+Would Intel be interested in scaling this up to "App Store" levels?
+  -- What are our options for storing/managing a signing key?
+What are some examples of things that Intel has allowed?
+     What are some examples of things Intel has said No to?

 ### Linux Kernel SGX experts like Jarko
 - What are your thoughts on allowing non-privlidged users to create enclaves?
 Right now, only privlidged users can create an enclave?